Free Settler or Felon

 Cape of Good Hope

-The Francis and Eliza and Canada sailed from Sierra Leone bound for the Cape of Good Hope, where they arrived the 12th May and remained three weeks to refresh.
+The ships Francis and Eliza and Canada sailed from Sierra Leone bound for the Cape of Good Hope, where they arrived the 12th May and remained three weeks to refresh.

 Port Jackson